-The choir’s unrivalled expertise in performing the best of contemporary music has brought about creative relationships with some of the most important composers and conductors of the 20th and 21st centuries, including Poulenc, Britten, Judith Bingham and Sir Peter Maxwell Davies.
+The BBC Singers hold a unique position in British musical life.
+The choir’s virtuosity sees it performing everything from Byrd to Birtwistle, Tallis to Takemitsu.
+Its expertise in contemporary music has brought about creative relationships with some of the most important composers and conductors of the 20th and 21st centuries, including Britten, Maxwell Davies, Poulenc and Judith Bingham.

 the BBC Singers were on luminous form– The Daily Telegraph, April 2015

 The BBC Singers’ current season at London’s Milton Court Concert Hall features a concert programmed by Sir Harrison Birtwistle and including his The Moth Requiem conducted by Martyn Brabbins, Bach’s St Matthew Passion with soloists Nicholas Mulroy and Bragi Jónsson, and an all-Handel concert led by newly-appointed Chief Conductor Designate Sofi Jeannin.
 A special concert in St Luke’s, Chelsea, in December features Christmas readings from Dickens by Simon Callow.
 The Singers at Six series of early-evening concerts in the atmospheric surroundings of St Giles’ Cripplegate continues into the 2017–18 season with music by Elgar, Finzi, Franck and Ravel.